Traffic and Parking Regulations

 C. Reviewing and recommending the use of all Lincoln University parking lots.

-- IV.
-Student Registration and the Operation of Motor Vehicles and Bicycles
+- Student Registration and the Operation of Motor Vehicles and Bicycles

 4.02 There is no fee for registration of bicycles.